Failure Frame: Chapters not yet in tankōbon format

+Anime

+An anime television series adaptation was announced during the second livestream for the "10th Anniversary Memorial Overlap Bunko All-Star Assemble Special" event in January 2024.
+It is produced by Seven Arcs (with cooperation from SynergySP) and directed by Michio Fukuda, with scripts written by Yasuhiro Nakanishi, character designs handled by Kana Hashidate, and music composed by Tatsuhiko Saiki.
+The series aired from July 5 to September 27, 2024, on TBS and other networks.
+The opening theme song is "Hazure" performed by Chogakusei, while the ending theme song is "Pray" performed by Hakubi.
+Crunchyroll streamed the series.
+Muse Communication licensed the series in South and Southeast Asia.

+Episodes

 Reception

-Rebecca Silverman from Anime News Network praised the character development and high school politics, though she also felt it relied on tropes too much.
+Rebecca Silverman from Anime News Network praised the character development and high school politics, though she also felt it was too reliant on tropes.

 In BookWalker's Next Big Light Novel Hit poll, the series ranked ninth in the bunkobon category.

 The series has 1.1 million copies in circulation between its digital and print releases.